SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueResultTypes.rst

 ..
 OUTLINE

    - generics let the caller pick a type that's opaque to the function
-   - opaque result types let the function pick a type that's opaque to the caller
+   - opaque types let the function pick a type that's opaque to the caller
    - comparison with other ways to opaque-ify a return type..
    - why not use a protocol as a type? (we don't use the term "existential" in TSPL)
      * that loses type information